 Buckley, Edmond C. (1904–1977)

-Prominent engineering administrator in the American space program.
-Buckley joined the Langley facility of NACA (National Advisory Committee for Aeronautics) in 1930 after earning his B.S. in electrical engineering from Rensselaer Polytechnic Institute.
+Edmond Buckley was a prominent engineering administrator in the American space program.
+Buckley joined the Langley facility of NACA (National Advisory Committee for Aeronautics) in 1930 after earning his BS in electrical engineering from Rensselaer Polytechnic Institute.
 He became chief of the instrument research division in 1943 and was responsible for instrumentation at Wallops Island and at the Flight Research Center at Edwards, California.
 In 1959 he became assistant director for spaceflight operations at NASA Headquarters.
 Two years later, his title changed to director for tracking and data acquisition, and from 1962 to 1968 he was associate administrator for tracking and data acquisition.
 He retired in 1969 as special assistant to Administrator James Webb.